Joan Perez de Lazarraga

 Juan Pérez de Lazarraga (Joan Perez Lazarraga; c.
 1548 – 11 April 1605) was a Basque writer, who was born and died in Larrea, Álava.
 Lazarraga, member of a family of the lower nobility originating in Oñati, was the Lord of Larrea.

 He is known for his manuscript, discovered in 2004.
 The text, written in the previously unattested Alavese dialect of Basque, is of great importance to philologists and linguists.

 Biography

-Little is known about Lazarraga's live.
+Little is known about Lazarraga's life.
 He was the son of Pedro Pérez de Lazarraga, Lord of Larrea, and his wife Elena López de Uralde Ordoñana.
-His birth date is unknown, but since his parents were married in October 1446 and he was the eldest of five siblings, dates from 1547 to 1550 have been suggested.
+His birth date is unknown, but since his parents were married in October 1546 and he was the eldest of five siblings, dates from 1547 to 1550 have been suggested.

 He was probably in Madrid around 1567, according to his own writings.
 He married Catalina González de Langarica y Vicuña in 1575.
 He had two children from this marriage: Agustín, who succeeded him as Lord of Larrea, and María, who married Juan Velasco y Galarreta.
 He died on 11 April 1605 in his hometown.
 Before the discovery of his manuscript, he was mostly known for authoring a genealogical chronicle of his family.